 Summary:

 The city of Manchester, Kentucky is home to 8 schools serving students from elementary through high school, including 5 elementary schools, 1 middle school, 1 high school, and 1 alternative school.
-The schools in this Clay County district serve a predominantly white, low-income student population, with high rates of free and reduced-price lunch recipients.
+The schools in this district face significant challenges, with high rates of economic disadvantage and chronic absenteeism, but a few standout schools are leading the way in academic performance.

 Thank you for your feedback!